Sometimes to lead you need to follow. -M. Taggart

 Sharing a bit of my life with you.

 I almost lost my wife.
 Last Tuesday Megan stayed home from work.
-Just before noon I heard my named called from upstairs.
+Just before noon I heard my name called from upstairs.
 Followed by the sound of Megan landing on the bathroom floor.
 I was downstairs feeding Gavin his lunch.

 Megan’s head was in between the toilet and the shower.
 She was just opening her eyes.
 Her breathing was highly elevated.
 She was perspiring heavily.
 I started asking basic questions.
 She wasn’t able to focus her eyes.
 From my point of view, Megan did not know who I was.